Skip to main content

 Healthy Team usage usually follows a stable split:

-• humans talk in Conversation
+• humans talk in Channels, usually # all

 • the leader turns agreed work into canonical tasks